nitzanto/nitzanto/README.md

 * 🌍  I'm based in Israel
 * ✉️  You can contact me at [nitzan16001@gmail.com](mailto:nitzan16001@gmail.com)
-* 🧠  I'm learning Web Application Development and Python
+* 🧠  I'm currently learning Web Application Development and Python

 ### Skills